Corcoran Digital Media Design (CDM)

 CDM 3440.
 Web Applications: Google, Smart Phones, Drupal, Joomla.
 3 Credits.

 In this two-part course, learn how to leverage tools used to create mobile and online applications for businesses and organizations.
 Part 1 focuses on basic iPhone and Google apps.
 Part 2 covers Drupal, Joomla and Wordpress implementation, including which platform works best for a particular business or organizational model.
-Prerequisites: CDM 2280 Interactive Web Design I, CDM 1200 Digital Design I, or CFN 1000 Communication Design.
+Prerequisites: CDM 2280 or CDM 1200 or CFN 1000.

 CDM 4090.
 Digital Media Design Thesis I. 3 Credits.

 The senior thesis project includes conducting research, writing a thesis paper, interviewing a motion designer or animation professional, writing a script, and designing a thesis animation.
 Discussion and critique of motion design and animation's role in contemporary culture, commerce, and social identity.
-This is the culminating project for the B.F.A. in digital media design.
+This is the culminating project for the BFA in digital media design.
+Restricted to students in the BFA in digital media design program.
 Prerequisite: CDM 3091.
-Restricted to BFA in digital media design candidates.

 CDM 4091.
 Digital Media Design Thesis II.
 3 Credits.

 Digital Media Design Senior Thesis is comprised of three components: written paper, interview of digital media design professional, and final multi-media installation.
+Students must have received a grade of C or above in CDM 4090 to have it count toward the prerequisite requirement.
 Students finalize the written thesis paper on a design-related topic in the digital media design field.
 Then, students interview a prominent practitioner in the field of Digital Media Design.
 As the third component of Digital Media Design Senior Thesis, students translate their thesis paper into a multi-media installation which can be either a rich media interactive experience or a linear or non-linear motion/video narrative.
 Upon completion, the thesis projects are presented in a special museum exhibition.
-This course is for BFA/Digital Media Design only.
-Prerequisite: A grade of "C" or better in CDM 4090 Digital Media Design Thesis I or CDM 4000 Digital Media Design IV; or Department Chair's approval.
+Restricted to students in the BFA in digital media design program.
+Prerequisites: CDM 4090 or CDM 4000; or permission of the department chair.

 CDM 4300.
 Motion Graphics III: After Effects.
 3 Credits.